ysolomon/Archived/README.md

 **MemoryManager**
 - A basic Memory Manager in C++ compiled on a 32-bit Linux kernel.
 It used dynamic memory allocation to allocate increasingly larger blocks of memory to test system stress, (Tested up to 4Gb).

+**PhotoPhighter**
+- A mobile game developed in Unity 4, in the same spirit as an older Nintendo 3DS title called Photo Dojo.
+This project was an interesting  prototype, showing off some of the unique games that could be made using and experience gained using a Unity to interface a device's hardware.
+The folder holds only the .apk file so install it and give it a try.